Educator Certification Program

 The Region 5 TCP uses an on-line application process.
 You must have an e-mail address and a credit or debit card to submit an application.
 The application process can be initiated from the main page of the TCP web site at http://www.esc5.net/page/ECP_TCP-Home.

 Is there an application deadline?

 Yes, the on-line application must be completed by the application deadline published for that particular cohort recruitment period.
-Application fee, official transcripts, entrance exam scores, and professional recommendations must be received in the TCP office as soon as possible after applying to the program.
+Application fee, official transcripts, and professional recommendations must be received in the TCP office as soon as possible after applying to the program.

 What if I attended more than one college, but all courses, hours, and grades appear on the transcript of the college where I earned my degree?

 We require receipt of all official transcripts from each college or university you attended.
 Faxed transcripts are not acceptable.